belalugaX/rigid-origami/README.md

 The environment is now all set up.

 ## Example
-To *play* the rigid-origami game via commandline simply execute the following:
+We *play* the rigid-origami game for shape approximation.

 ```
 (rigid-origami) $ python main.py --objective=shape-approx --search-algorithm=RDM --num-steps=100000 --board-length=25 --num-symmetries=2 --optimize-psi